tim54000/cypherpunk-cli/readme.md

 ### Prerequisites

-First of all, you need Cap'n'proco if you build the tool with sequoiaPGP backend, otherwise you don't actually need it!
+First of all, you need Rust =)
-And of course, Rust =)

-#### Cap'n'proto

-> Only for SequoiaPGP backend \[actually don't work]

-For Debian/Ubuntu: run ```$ apt-get install capnproto```
-For OSX: run ```$ brew install capnp```
-For Arch distribs: run ```$ pacman -Sy capnproto```

-For others systems, follow the official guide at https://capnproto.org/install.html

 #### Rust

-To build source, you need to have a correct Rust toolchain and compilator.
+To build source, you need to have a correct Rust toolchain and compiler.
 If you don't have yet one, check https://rustup.rs/

 #### Build it!